StephaneGerardVUB/puppet-demo/README.md

 ## Node classification

 **Classification** has a well-defined meaning in the Puppet terminology.
 It must be understood as "assigning classes to nodes".
-There infinite ways of doing this.
+There are infinite ways of doing this.
 The solution being considered in this project is to use the provisionning subsystem to inject a yaml files in the node in order to create custom facts.
-The homebrewed facts mainly consist in 3 pieces of information:
+These homebrewed facts mainly consist in 3 pieces of information:
 - the application context in which the machine lives (**app**);
 - the role played by the machine in this context (**role**);
 - the environment of the machine (**environment**).

 Let's illustrate this.
-Consider for example an hypervizor in a production OpenNebula farm.
+Consider for example a workernode in a production SLURM cluster.
 We can then describe it like this:
-* app => 'opennebula'
+* app => 'slurm'
-* role => 'hypervizor'
+* role => 'node'
 * environment => 'production'

 With the "apps" and "roles" being declared as levels in ```hiera.yaml```, we can now assign site-classes to machines.
 The details of how this is precisely done will be explained below in a sub-section.